-Like the students of other crafts and trades a complete immersion of the art student into the life, work and practices of a working professional is the most effective means of education.
-This is why the Hein Academy of Art is patterned after these Renaissance studios.
-On a daily basis HAA students are given the opportunity to witness, and in some cases be involved in Hein's art making process.
-Working alongside Hein, students do numerous drawings and paintings as they follow a strict curriculum designed to prepare them for professorial careers as fine artists.
+A complete immersion of the art student into the life, work and practices of a working professional is the most effective means of education.
+This is why the Hein Atelier is patterned after these Renaissance studios.
+On a daily basis Hein Atelier apprentices are given the opportunity to witness, and in some cases be involved in Hein's art making process.
+Working alongside Hein, the apprentices do numerous drawings and paintings as they follow a strict curriculum designed to prepare them for professorial careers as fine artists.
 In this environment the mysteries of the working artist are revealed and students are better prepared and trained to enter the art world confidently and independently.

-Those enrolled in the Apprenticeship Program are each given their own personal workspace, storage space and easel.
-They have 24hr access to the HAA studios so that they may have as much time as possible to devote to their studies.
+Those enrolled in the Apprenticeship Program are each given a personal work space, storage space and easel.
+Apprentices have 24 hr. access to the studio so that they may have as much time as possible to devote to their studies.
 Jeff Hein is present from 10-6 Monday-Friday and is available for instruction and critiques during these hours.
 For three hours, every weekday morning, apprentices have the opportunity to draw and paint from a live model while the remainder of their time is devoted to the study of still-life drawing and painting.
-During the final year of the Apprenticeship Program students will be given a studio in which to complete a professional body of work to submit to galleries upon graduating.
-At this time Hein will serve as a tutor, providing guidance and insight whenever needed.
-Perhaps the most important benefit of the Apprenticeship Program is that each student has the rare opportunity to learn directly the professional processes of a nationally renowned artist through daily exposure to Jeff Hein’s creative processes and techniques.
+Perhaps the most important benefit of the Apprenticeship Program is that each apprentice has the rare opportunity to learn directly the professional processes of a nationally renowned artist through daily exposure to Jeff Hein’s creative processes and techniques.

 Art Apprenticeship Program Tuition - $515.00/month

-CurriculumThe HAA curriculum is designed to create artists who are prepared to enter into a professional career in making and selling art.
+Apprenticeship CurriculumThe Hein Atelier curriculum is designed to create artists who are prepared to enter into a professional career in making and selling art.
 Professional quality work done under the assistance of a teacher is not a sign of success for the student.
-This is why, at the HAA, students are expected to show a solid understanding of each area of the curriculum before they may progress.
-After much instruction and practice each student must complete, to a professional level, several works in each area of the curriculum without assistance.
-This means that every student will progress at a different rate depending on his/her work ethic and aptitude for learning.
-These things are important because all too often students graduate from other art institutions with minimal skills because they had been moved through these programs according an insufficient timeline and/or their portfolio reflects the skills of the teacher more than their own.
-Under this format, every student that graduates from the HAA will do so with a professional level of knowledge and skill.
+This is why, at the Hein Atelier, apprentices are expected to show a solid understanding of each area of the curriculum before they may progress.
+After much instruction and practice each apprentices must complete, to a professional level, several works in each area of the curriculum without assistance.
+This means that every apprentice will progress at a different rate depending on his/her work ethic and aptitude for learning.
+These things are important because all too often students graduate from other art institutions with inadequate skills because they had been moved through these programs according to an insufficient timeline and/or their portfolio reflects the skills of the teacher more than their own.
+Under this format, every apprentice that graduates from the Hein Atelier will do so with a professional level of knowledge and skill.

-Students will also have the opportunity to hear from other professional artists, and art business professionals to learn about varying views in the art world.
-This helps each student become well informed about the art world and its challenges which will aid him/her in making intelligent artistic and business decisions when they enter into the field.
+Apprentices will also have the opportunity to hear from other professional artists, and art business professionals, to learn about varying views in the art world.
+This helps each student become well informed about the art world and its challenges, which will aid him/her in making intelligent artistic and business decisions when they enter into the field.

-The goal of the HAA is for each student to graduate with a professional level of drawing and painting skills, a consistent body of work and the business knowledge with which to begin a successful and fulfilling career.
+The goal of the Hein Atelier is for each apprentice to graduate with a professional level of drawing and painting skills, a consistent body of work and the business knowledge with which to begin a successful and fulfilling career.

-To schedule an appointment to visit the Hein Academy of Art, to acquire more information or to apply for the Art Apprenticeship Program, please call (801) 364-0270.
+To schedule an appointment to visit the Hein Atelier, to acquire more information or to apply for the Art Apprenticeship Program, contact me here.